Some of our services are closed or have different hours for the public holiday on Monday 10 March.

 Event details

-Join us for an illuminating in-conversation facilitated by Daizy Maan, with two contributors of the rich and moving anthology Growing Up Indian in Australia.
+Join us for an illuminating in-conversation facilitated by Daizy Maan, with 2 contributors of the rich and moving anthology Growing Up Indian in Australia.
 The anthology explores identity and community through diverse and vibrant narratives of cultural adaptation and resilience, edited by Aarti Betigeri and Daizy Maan.

 Daizy Maan: